SatvikR/gmail-email-reader/README.md

 1. Follow [this](https://developers.google.com/workspace/guides/create-project) guide to create a GCP project.
 Make sure to enable `Gmail API`

 2. Follow [this](https://developers.google.com/workspace/guides/create-credentials) guide to create oauth credentials.
-Download your credentials, rename the JSON file to `credentials.json`.
+Make sure to add the email you plan to use as a test user.
+Download your client secrets, and rename the JSON file to `credentials.json`.

 3. Install deps